 Governance

-- Are all policies documented, updated, and accessible?
+- Are all policies well documented, updated, and accessible?

 - Do managers know when and how to apply them?